 EVs becoming more acceptable at resale

 A tipping point is close to being reached where there will be widespread dealer and buyer acceptance of electric vehicles, members of the Vehicle Remarketing Association were told at the organisation’s Annual General Meeting last week.
-Dale Wyatt, director of automobile at Suzuki GB, who presented on issues currently facing motor manufacturers, said that getting to that place would require a … [Read more...]
+Dale Wyatt, director of automobile at Suzuki GB, who presented on issues currently facing motor manufacturers, said that … [Read more...]